Extrapleural Pneumonectomy (EPP)

 Mesothelioma cancer teams can help guide patients through every step of the preparation, treatment, and recovery process.
 These teams are comprised of people who are highly familiar with mesothelioma and can provide the highest quality care possible.

 Anyone with pleural mesothelioma can access civilian cancer centers in the United States.
-However, there are also special programs made specifically for veterans that can only be accessed through VA hospitals.
+However, special programs specifically for veterans can only be accessed through VA hospitals.

 EPP and the VA Health Care System